 Designed for ages eight and above, this is a kids’ board game that’s light on strategy.
 It’s also light on detail – while the game says it includes all the key characters from Harry Potter, collectors will actually be able to tell who is who in a bigger, more detailed Hogwarts set.

-Players roll a die to move their LEGO person up the mountain, but not everything about LEGO Lava Dragon is so simple.
-Players add coloured movement tiles to the LEGO die once they’ve moved, and they can then move again any time the die lands on a face with their movement tiles on there.
+Players roll a die to move their Lego person up the mountain, but not everything about Lego Lava Dragon is so simple.
+Players add colored movement tiles to the Lego die once they’ve moved, and they can then move again any time the die lands on a face with their movement tiles on there.
 Lava tiles can also be added to the die to block other players’ movement.

-LEGO Heroica is actually a series of board games rather than a single product.
-These games are dungeon crawlers, which means players must fight their way through a series of brick dungeons with their equipment backpacks and some lucky dice rolls.
+Lego Heroica is actually a series of board games rather than a single product.
+These games are dungeon crawlers, meaning players must fight through a series of brick dungeons with their equipment backpacks and some lucky dice rolls.

 Each of the Heroica boxes has a different theme.
 LEGO Heroica: Fortann is a great place to begin with the series as it takes place in your typical fantasy dungeon.